I’ve been plagued with the Humpty Dumpty syndrome in the past few years…and all the King’s horses & all the King’s men can’t do squat for me.

 You see it coming & even though they’ve applied numbing ointment & stuff, you feel it!
 And you can actually see the liquid entering your eye!

 Of course, these injections are not covered by health insurance.
-Eyelea does offer a discount to patients with health coverage, from $4,399 per injection to about $2,200, but that’s still a hefty price, especially when you have -0- income (as I was depleting my savings & didn’t start receiving SSA Disability payments until late 2017).
+Eyelea does offer a discount to patients with health coverage, from $4,399 per injection to about $2,200, but that’s still a hefty price, especially when you have limited income & -0- resources.

 Dr. Rubio graciously gave me a free sample he received from the manufacturer…thank God!